teamhanko/hanko/backend/docs/Config.md

     address: ":8001"
 ## database ##
 #
-# This configures the backend where to persist data.
+# Configures the backend where to persist data.
 #
 database:
   host: "localhost"